nkpz/RiotDispatch/README.md

 var self = this;

-//View the activity of the dispatcher in console RiotDispatch.debug(true);
+// View the activity of the dispatcher in console RiotDispatch.debug(true);

-//Subscribe as a view.
+// Subscribe as a view.
 This component will receive global actions and view actions.
 RiotDispatch.view.subscribe(self);

 self.apiStuff = "";

 self.getApiStuff = function() {
-    //Create an action to be dispatched to APIs RiotDispatch.api.action('getApiStuff');
+    // Create an action to be dispatched to APIs RiotDispatch.api.action('getApiStuff');
 };

-//Listens for an action which can be triggered with RiotDispatch.action (global action) or RiotDispatch.view.action (view action) self.on('apiStuffChanged', function(apiStuff) {
+// Listens for an action which can be triggered with RiotDispatch.action (global action)
+// or RiotDispatch.view.action (view action)
+self.on('apiStuffChanged', function(apiStuff) {
     self.apiStuff = apiStuff;
     self.update();